 Sec.
 12.4.
-Tribal Gaming Facility Standards.
+Tribal Gaming Facility Standards Ordinance.

-The Tribe shall adopt the standards described in subdivisions (a) through (k) of section 12.3 to which the Gaming Operation and Gaming Facility are held, and shall transmit the ordinance to the State Gaming Agency not later than thirty (30) days after the effective date of this Compact.
+The Tribe shall adopt in the form of an ordinance, or ordinances, the standards described in subdivisions (a) through (k) of section 12.3 to which the Gaming Operation and Gaming Facility are held, and shall, upon request, make available the ordinance(s) to the State Gaming Agency not later than thirty (30) days after the request is made.
 In the absence of a promulgated tribal standard in respect to a matter identified in those subdivisions, or the express adoption of an applicable federal and/or State statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or State statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.